Undergraduate Research Opportunities

 Research Opportunities in Mathematics for Underrepresented Students (ROMUS)

-The Department of Mathematics at the Ohio State University invites undergraduate students, primarily from traditionally underrepresented groups, to pursue research under the tutelage of experienced faculty members.
+The Department of Mathematics at the Ohio State University invites undergraduate students, especially those who are underrepresented in math, to pursue research under the tutelage of experienced faculty members.
 Students work with a faculty member on a project of mutual interest for 8-10 weeks during the summer.
 In addition to the research projects, all accepted students will participate in various cohort activities.
-We hope to support travel, housing accommodations, and a stipend for all participating students.
+We will support travel, housing accommodations, and a stipend of $5000 for all participating students.

-The projects will be in the areas of analysis of PDEs or mathematical finance, ergodic theory and dynamical systems, computational mathematics, algebra and logic, quantum algebra, operator algebras, category theory, and topologically ordered phases of matter.
+The projects will be in the areas of analysis of PDEs and mathematical finance, ergodic theory and dynamical systems, combinatorics, model theory, algebraic geometry, and quantum algebra, category theory, and operator algebra and operator theory.

 To apply, please submit a transcript, a CV/resume, a personal statement, and a letter of recommendation through this website.

-Applications are due February 1 and decisions will be made in late February.
-All applications will be submitted through mathprograms.org at this link: https://www.mathprograms.org/db/programs/1384.
-For further questions, please contact romus@lists.osu.edu
+Applications are due January 15 and decisions will be made in late January and early February.
+All applications will be submitted through mathprograms.org at this link: https://www.mathprograms.org/db/programs/1542.
+For further questions, please contact romus@lists.osu.edu.

 Research Experience for Undergraduates (REU)